 - Also unlike Charlie Minato and the Super Shot 10, I didn’t experience any burn problems.
 Perhaps the extra few weeks between releases paid off in that respect.

 - The final smoking time was just under 50 minutes.

 - If you are looking to purchase the Viaje Super Shot 12 Gauge, site sponsors Atlantic Cigar, Casa de Montecristo (630.993.1234) and Tobacco Grove are all authorized Viaje dealers.

-The Bottom Line: I was actually fairly impressed with this cigar.
+I was actually fairly impressed with this cigar.
 While not the most complex of profiles, it had some nice, enjoyable dark flavors and the construction, draw and burn are all excellent.
-This seems to be an aberration in terms of what Viaje has been doing for the last year or so, i.e. fat RG at $8.00+.
+This seems to be an aberration in terms of what Viaje has been doing for the last year or so, i.e. thicker ring gauge at more than $8.
 I love the size, and the strength, while noticeable, was not overwhelming at all, especially in the small size.
 With the exception of Friends and Family, Super Shot, in both 10 and 12 Gauge forms, is easily the best recent release from Viaje besting two WLPs, three Skull and Bones and two Samurais.
 If you like the size, I would not hesitate to recommend buying some if you can find them.